Admission to Reception

 We offer advice to parents and other agencies regarding all admission and appeal related enquiries.

 We also provide advice and guidance to schools concerning current and new legislation relating to admissions and ensure that the statutory responsibilities are carried out in accordance with the Admissions and Appeals Code of Practice.

-Members of the public who attend Future House wishing to meet with Admissions staff will only be able to do so on the following days and times.
+Members of the public who wish to attend Margaret McMillan Tower to meet with staff in the Admissions Team can do so with a pre-booked appointment on the following days and times (please ring to book).
 It will not be possible for visitors to meet with Admissions staff outside these times.

 Monday 9.30am – 12.30pm